bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 So this is how this would interfere.
 And now, as you say, it could actually be done with ECSA.
 So one very simple, of course not very satisfactory solution would be, okay, like, if you want to run an adapter signature protocol, then resort to ESA signatures.
-So one, maybe a little bit more clever approach would be, okay, like you, you could do it with Schnorr signatures but maybe have a marker in your transaction that says okay like this could be aggregated or this could not be aggregated.
+So one, maybe a little bit more clever approach would be, okay, like you could do it with Schnorr signatures but maybe have a marker in your transaction that says okay like this could be aggregated or this could not be aggregated.
-Of course this...

 Speaker 0: 00:42:39